Computing Technology for Math Excellence Logo

 Minute Math offers math video lessons and examples in pre-algebra, algebra 1, algebra 2, geometry, calculus 1 and college algebra.
 It also offers online tutoring and there is a section with fun math videos.
 The site has over 4300 math lessons.
 The site was created by Sean Gannon, who has degrees in mathematics and math education and several years of teaching experience.

-MIT BLOSSOMS features a video library with over 100 free math and science lessons primarily for high school students.
+MIT BLOSSOMS features a free video library of math and science lessons primarily for high school students.
 "Every lesson is a complete resource that includes video segments, a teacher’s guide, downloadable hand-outs and a list of additional online resources relevant to the topic.
 Each 50-minute lesson builds on math and science fundamentals by relating abstract concepts to the real world.
-The lessons intersperse video instruction with planned exercises that engage students in problem solving and critical thinking" (About section).
+The lessons intersperse video instruction with planned exercises that engage students in problem solving and critical thinking" (About Us section).
 This site is an initiative of MIT's Learning International Networks Consortium.
-All lessons are mapped to both the Common Core State Standards and the Next Generation Science Standards.

 NeoK12.com has gathered a series of math videos from the web, which are organized by numbers, arithmetic, shapes and angles, factors and multiples, fractions and decimals, measurement and data; ratio, rate, percent; algebra, geometry, statistics, probability, and trigonometry.
 All have been reviewed by K-12 teachers.